 11:20 Next Steps

-DEQ explained that input to the fiscal documents are due by 1/31 and should be sent to Koto and Gene.
+DEQ explained that input to the fiscal documents related to NPS proposed revisions are due by 1/31 and should be sent to Koto and Gene.
 DEQ committed to sending a courtesy copy out to the committee members, and that individual members would be contacted if there are major changes made.
 DEQ went over the rulemaking process and explained that the rulemaking package will be submitted to the Secretary of State office on 2/15, and public review notice would be sent out on 3/1.

 11:30 Adjourn